delving/delving/docs/ingestion-sip-creator.markdown

 When you are satisfied with the records that are being produced in the dry-run you can press the **Normalize** button to start the normalization of the entire input file to produce the output file.
 While it is normalizing, the SIP-Creator shows its progress along the bottom.

+## Updates of Existing Files

+When your content provider sends you an update of an already mapped and normalized XML file, the normalization process has to be repeated.
+This is easy to do because, as long as the structure remains unchanged, the SIP-creator can apply the existing mapping to the updated XML file.

+To perform such an update do the following:

+   1. Store the new XML file next to the .mapping file that the SIP-Creator produced.
+   1. Open the XML in the SIP-Creator
+   1. Perform the actions from Step One
+   1. Go straight to Step Four and perform the Normalization